gchq/gaffer-doc/docs/development-guide/extending-gaffer.md

 ```

 If we want to add something very specific to a store type or some other
-restriction we can add this into the appropriate Store location within Gaffer,
+restriction we can add this into the appropriate Store location within Gaffer.
 An example of this is the `HyperLogLogPlusAggregator` in the Sketches library,
 this merges HLLPs together.